White Sox snap 4-game losing streak, beat Twins 5-1

+CHICAGO (AP) — Yoán Moncada believes better things are ahead for the Chicago White Sox.

-CHICAGO (AP) — Yoán Moncada homered, Iván Nova threw two-hit ball through six innings and the Chicago White Sox snapped a four-game losing streak with a 5-1 victory over the Minnesota Twins on Saturday night.
+Moncada homered, Iván Nova threw two-hit ball through six innings and the White Sox snapped a four-game losing streak with a 5-1 victory over the Minnesota Twins on Saturday night.

 Moncada finished with three hits, two RBIs and two runs.
 Adam Engel also had two RBIs for Chicago, which had dropped 12 of 15.